Artists by Movement:

 Marc Chagall was a Russian-born, Jewish-French artist that reached great popularity during the 20th century.
 Although his art is associated with several movements, Chagall is commonly grouped in with the German Expressionists.
 Much of his early work was credited with synthesizing visual elements of Cubism, Symbolism and Fauvism.

-John Graham was a Russian-born American painter and a key figure in the development of Abstract Expressionism.
+John Graham was a Ukrainian-born American painter and a key figure in the development of Abstract Expressionism.
 Never adopting a singular style in his own art, Graham tutored many young abstract artists on the tenets of Cubism and Surrealism, of which he was an expert.
 Willem de Kooning credited Graham as the person who discovered Jackson Pollock.

 German-born American painter, art teacher and theorist.
 Hofmann matured as an artist in 1904-14 in Paris, where he met many of the greatest artists of that time.
 After he emigrated to America in the early 1930s he enjoyed a prominent career as a teacher, powerfully influencing many Abstract Expressionists with his understanding of European modernism.